idobbins-archive/DCT-19264165-6bb2-4de9-b3b1-156c1791bcf2/README.md

 # Discrete Cosine Transform Image Compression (DCT)

-Given curiosity, I build things and find myself illuminated.
+### Introduction

 DCT is a somewhat trivial implementation of a lossy image compression strategy that uses the Discrete Cosine Transform and Linear Quantization.

-It doesn't do much other than that.

-The cli parameters are rigid; there is minimal checking.
+It was created as a way to explore compression technology.
+It is not expected to be exceptionally fast, or even good at what it is supposed to do.
+It does not output a smaller image, just the reconstructed one.
+This library would make a horrible tool in any production environment, but having immediate access to before and after images of a compression strategy is incredibly useful.

+### Usage

-Invocations should follow the form:
+Invocations must follow the form:

 `./dct -c {path to infile} -d {degree} -p {p-value}`

+> A file called 'out.png' will be generated in the same directory as the executable.

+### CLI Arguments

-The cli arguments are defined  below, all are reqired:
+The cli arguments are defined  below:

     CLI Arguments: